EU HEALTH FORUM 2026

 Panel discussion:

-• Concrete levers of effectiveness: prevention, priorities, and investments in measurable outcomes
+• Key levers of efficiency: prevention, priorities, and investment in measurable outcomes

-• Shift towards early diagnosis and timely access to care
+• A shift towards early diagnosis and timely access to care

 Keynote: